zhijieshi/mathcounts/problems/average-3digits-2019.md

 ## Start by listing all numbers

-A straightfoward way is to list all possible 3-dgit numbers that have only digits 2, 0, 1, and 9.
-All the numbers are between 100 and 999.
+A straightfoward way is to list all possible 3-dgit numbers that have digits 2, 0, 1, and 9 only, and then calcuate the mean of all the number.

-The hundreds digit can only be 2, 1, or 9.
-Let us start from 1.
+Since we should consider 3-digit numbers only, the hundreds digit cannot be 0.
+So all the numbers we list should start with 2, 1, or 9 and they are between 100 and 999.

+Let us start with numbers that have 1 as the hundreds digit.
+Note that a digit can appear more than once.
+For example, 100 should be included because all the digits in it, 1, 0, and 0, are in the set {2, 0, 1, 9}.

 | Hundreds | Tens | Units |
 |----------|------|-------|